Satsaa/My-AutoHotkey-Scripts/README.md

 # AutoHotkey-Scripts
  Folder of my AutoHotkey scripts.

-Only limited testing has been done on other systems to check stability (report problems in issues).
+Only limited testing has been done on other systems (report problems in issues).

  #### Run BuildIncludes.ahk before using